Onyx-Protocol/Onyx/docs/protocol/papers/whitepaper.md

 The `MINTIME` and `MAXTIME` instructions (and their associated transaction fields) provide functionality similar to Bitcoin’s `CHECKLOCKTIMEVERIFY`.

-The `CHECKOUTPUT` instruction provides functionality similar to the `CHECKOUTPUTVERIFY` opcode proposed by Malte Möser, Ittay Eyal, and Emin Gün Sirer in their [Bitcoin Covenants](http://fc16.ifca.ai/bitcoin/papers/MES16.pdf) paper.
+The `CHECKOUTPUT` instruction provides functionality similar to the `CHECKOUTPUTVERIFY` instruction proposed by Malte Möser, Ittay Eyal, and Emin Gün Sirer in their [Bitcoin Covenants](http://fc16.ifca.ai/bitcoin/papers/MES16.pdf) paper.

 [/sidenote]